telerik/winforms-docs/controls/richtexteditor/features/section-columns.md

 # Section Columns

-With the Section Columns feature, __RadRichTextBox__ allows you arrange the text in a section into columns.
+With the Section Columns feature, __RadRichTextEditor__ allows you arrange the text in a section into columns.
 This article will show you how to arrange the text into columns with different or customized width and set a separator between them.

 * [SectionColumn Class](#sectioncolumn-class)